scalalandio/chimney/docs/docs/cookbook.md

-In case of the automatic derivation, it means that every single branching in the code - derivation for a field of a case class, or a subtype of a sealed hierarchy - will trigger a macro, which may or mey not succeed and it it will succeed it will introduce an allocation.
+In case of the automatic derivation, it means that every single branching in the code - derivation for a field of a case class, or a subtype of a sealed hierarchy - will trigger a macro, which may or may not succeed and if it will succeed it will introduce an allocation.

 When using `import io.scalaland.chimney.dsl._` this is countered by the usage of a `Transformer.AutoDerived` as a supertype of `Transformer` - automatic